incendia-tech/ETHGlobal-Buenos-Aires-Incendia/zkpassport/README.md

 - **Factory Contract**: Deploys new auction instances
 - **Verifier Contract**: Verifies Groth16 proofs on-chain

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-[Add your license here]

 ## 🙏 Acknowledgments

 - Built for ETHGlobal Buenos Aires
 - Inspired by zero-knowledge voting protocols
 - Uses ZKPassport for identity verification
 - Powered by Circom and Groth16

----

-**Note**: This protocol is developed from scratch, inspired by zero-knowledge voting protocols but with a completely new architecture, circuits, and logic tailored specifically for bid submission and winner determination.